htmlbanjo/disco-courier/README.md

 ### Usage

-Here's a whole bunch of sample commands you can try (skip to next section if you just want an arguments list):
+Here's a bunch of sample commands you can try to give you an idea of what's possibe (skip to next section for the full options/arguments reference):

 `npm run...`